AgnostiqHQ/covalent/doc/source/index.rst

 Join the Community
 ##################

 Covalent is a quickly growing and vibrant community of enthusiasts, researchers, scientists, and engineers.
 Start contributing now by navigating to Covalent's `GitHub <https://github.com/AgnostiqHQ/covalent>`_ homepage or learn more about how Covalent can be used in your business on Covalent's `product <https://agnostiq.ai/covalent>`_ page.
-You are also welcome to engage with other users in the GitHub `discussions <https://github.com/AgnostiqHQ/covalent/discussions>`_ page.
+You can also engage with other users in the GitHub `discussions <https://github.com/AgnostiqHQ/covalent/discussions>`_ page.

 .. toctree::
    :maxdepth: 3

-   Quick Start <build_and_install/quick_start>
+   Quick Start <getting_started/quick_start>
+   Getting Started <getting_started/index>
    Concepts <concepts/concepts>
+   API Reference <api/index>
+   How-To Guides <how_to/index>
    Tutorials <tutorials/tutorials>
-   How-To Guides <how_to/index>
    User Interface <webapp_ui/index>
-   Building and Installing from Source <build_and_install/index>
-   🔌 Plugins <plugins>
    Credentials <credentials>
-   API Documentation <api/index>

 .. toctree::